fogus/spiel/wurfelspiel/dwnsiwn/README.markdown

 To capture, a player can add the values showing on the faces of two or more of their dice to equal the value on a single opponent die.
 The dice used to capture are then re-rolled and placed into the opponent's stock.
 Likewise, the die captured is taken into the capturing player's stock and dice and also re-rolled.

-It's an important aspect of *Dwnsiwn* that the players are ultimately responsible for placing all of the dice in theor stock onto the pyramid, including those belonging to their opponent.

 Placing
 -------

-The dice that a player has in stock must all be placed on the pyramid.
-When placing a die it must *always* be placed such that its face value is showing on one of the pyramid sides.
+It's an important aspect of *Dwnsiwn* that the players are ultimately responsible for placing all of the dice in theor stock onto the pyramid, including those belonging to their opponent.
+When placing a die it must *always* be placed such that its upturned face is exposed on at least one side of the pyramid.
 The placements continue until all of the dice have been added to the pyramid.
-However, the rules for placement require that certain other edges must also show in certain multi-side placements.
+However, the rules for placement require that certain other edges must also show in certain multi-side placements, detailed next.

 ### Multi-side placements